VasileiosAidonis/ETL_project/README.md

 ### This is an Extract, Tranform phase of an ETL project.
-### Loading was performed with the help of SSIS
+Loading was performed with the help of SSIS
+#### Visualization of the Dataset was made with the help of PowerBI

+The whole procedure can be observed below: